cogentcore/core/README.md

 # colors
-Package colors provides named colors and utilities for manipulating colors in Go.
+Package colors provides named colors, utilities for manipulating colors, and Material Design 3 color schemes, palettes, and keys in Go.